Keyboard shortcuts

 %wheel ALL=(ALL:All) ALL

-1. Edit /etc/mkinitcpio.conf in your new system to add the encrypt hook before filesystems
+1. Edit /etc/mkinitcpio.conf in the new system to add an sd-encrypt hook before the filesystems attribute.

 • Locate the HOOKS line